Nalin-Angrish/RemotePyLib/README.md

 # RemotePyLib

+Note that no code is made till now and it is recommended to use after version 1.0.0

-This is a package to use nalinstudios - RemotePyLib api.
+This is a package to use NalinStudios - RemotePyLib api.

 It's Official Website: [Visit](https://nalinstudios.herokuapp.com/remotepylib)
-It's Official GitHub Page: [Visit](https://github.com/Nalin-2005/RemotePyLib)
+It's Official GitHub Page: [Visit](https://nalinstudios.herokuapp.com/remotepylib/source)
-It's Official PyPi Page: [Visit](https://pypi.org/project/RemotePyLib/)
+It's Official PyPi Page: [Visit](https://nalinstudios.herokuapp.com/remotepylib/pypi)